cflewis/wowspyder/README.markdown

 Prerequisites
 -------------
-You'll need an install of [SQLAlchemy](http://www.sqlalchemy.org/) and [PyYaml](http://pyyaml.org/wiki/PyYAML), as well as Python 2.6.
-2.5 won't cut it!
+You'll need an install of [SQLAlchemy](http://www.sqlalchemy.org/) and [PyYaml](http://pyyaml.org/wiki/PyYAML), as well as Python 2.5 or higher.

 Other things
 ------------